dgvergel/dgvergel.github.io/_posts/2026-09-08-composable-password-validation.md

 Given a password character `c`, the `update()` function updates the validation state by evaluating only those policies that have not yet been satisfied.
-The implementation relies on a C++26 `template for` expansion[^4] to iterate over the policy pack at compile time.
+The implementation relies on a C++26 `template for` expansion[^4], causing the compiler to expand the loop body for every policy in the pack at compile time.
 The pack indexing expression `Policies...[Idx]` retrieves the `Idx`-th policy type within the parameter pack.
 Whenever a policy `P` returns `true` for the current character, the corresponding bit in the `std::bitset` is set.

 Since bits are only ever set and never reset, the number of satisfied requirements can only increase during the traversal.
 As an optimization, once the bit associated with a policy has been set, that